bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   - title: Proposal for automatically reverting soft forks
     url: /en/newsletters/2022/04/27/#relayed

+  - title: Proposal to use transaction signaling to measure support for consensus changes
+    url: /en/newsletters/2022/05/04/#measuring-user-support-for-consensus-changes

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: BIP activation heights, times, and thresholds